 One of the most enjoyable aspects of eating a salad is the bit of crunchiness that the croutons add to each bite.
-What then, do you do if you are avoiding grain based carbs for either weight control or other health reasons?
+What to do if you are avoiding grain-based carbs for weight control or other health reasons?

-My favorite way to add crunchiness to a salad with no carbs is to sprinkle on some homemade pepitas.
-Pepitas are slightly tangy, crispy pumpkin seeds that have been soaked in filtered water with sea salt and a bit of cayenne pepper and then dried in a slightly warm (no higher than 150F) oven to preserve rawness.
+My favorite way to add crunchiness to a salad with no carbs is to sprinkle on homemade pepitas.
+Pepitas are slightly tangy, crispy pumpkin seeds that have been soaked in filtered water with sea salt and a bit of cayenne pepper and then dried in a warm (no higher than 150F) oven to preserve rawness.

-As described in Nourishing Traditions Cookbook, seeds were one of the staple foods in the diet of the Aztec culture and preparation involved soaking the seeds in brine and then drying them out in the sun.
+As described in Nourishing Traditions Cookbook, seeds were one of the staple foods in the diet of the Aztec culture.
+Preparation involved soaking the seeds in brine water and then drying them out in the sun.
 The pepitas were consumed whole or ground into meal for baking after the drying process was complete.

 I hope you find this recipe as enjoyable as I do.
 By the way, a handful of these pepitas for a quick afternoon snack is very satisfying and will wake you up from any mid-afternoon drowsiness much better than a Snickers bar or other nutritionally empty snack high in calories.

 In a large glass bowl, stir salt into the filtered water and add pumpkin seeds and cayenne.
 Leave uncovered on the kitchen counter for at least 7 hours or overnight.

 Sarah, The Healthy Home Economist